Erika Costell: Early life and education

 Costell was born in Toledo, Ohio, but she was raised in Bedford Township, Monroe County, Michigan, growing up with 12 siblings.
 At the age of 16, she began modeling while attending high school at Bedford High School in Michigan.
 She was previously represented by Wilhelmina International and the DAN Talent Group.
 After completing high school in 2011, she attended Middle Tennessee State University.
 She majored in business administration and left the university before her final semester in order to pursue modeling in Los Angeles.

 Career

-In 2015, Costell became the first employee of Jake Paul's Team 10 on the business side as his assistant and later went on to be the COO Chief Operations Officer.
+In 2015, Costell became the first employee of Jake Paul's Team 10 on the business side as his assistant and later went on to be the Chief Operations Officer (COO).
 In 2017, she began a YouTube channel where she regularly posts vlogs, reaction videos and music videos.
 Following her 2018 breakup with Paul, she left Team 10 to pursue her own independent career, and signed with The Orchard for music.

 In 2017, her single "Jerika" with Paul was featured on the Billboard Hot 100 and the Canadian Hot 100.

 In 2020, Costell started a record label named BIA Entertainment, which she describes as "a music label by women, for women."